 The Castle of Piagnaro and the Museum of Statue Stele

 Walking along the street, on your right, you will notice a few steep lanes.
 They lead to the Castle of Piagnaro on top of the hill that dominates the valley.
 Recently, the old fortification has been converted into the interesting Museum of Statue Stele.
 It houses fascinating prehistoric and proto-historic stone artworks.
-These unique stones represent stylized human figures: male figures holding pointed knives while females have earrings and a generous breast.
+These unique stones represent stylized human figures: male figures holding pointed knives while females have earrings and generous breasts.
 They dated back to the III millennium B.C. and the VI century B.C.
 This is one of the best things to do in Pontremoli Tuscany and you cannot miss it.

 Another reason to climb up to the hilltop is the nice view of the entire historical center embraced by the two watercourses.